Aimar-Goni/AG_AIMedievalSim/README.md

             FindStorageBuildingsOnScene(); // Now safe to potentially use pathfinding subsystem }
         ```
         [Figure 28. `AMS_StorageBuildingPool::BeginPlay` and `OnNodeMapInitialized`.
-The pool subscribes to `AMS_MovementNodeMeshStarter::OnNodeMapReady`.
+The pool subscribes to `AMS_MovementNodeMeshStarter::OnNodeMapReady` (Gamma et al., 1994).
 Critical initialization logic like `FindStorageBuildingsOnScene` (which might interact with the pathfinding grid) is deferred until `OnNodeMapInitialized` is called, ensuring the pathfinding system is ready.
 This delegate-based approach helps manage initialization order dependencies.]

 ### Outcomes